Nationally determined contribution: Current status

 Through the Climate Change Performance Index, Climate Action Tracker and the Climate Clock, people can see on-line how well each individual country is currently on track to achieving its Paris agreement commitments.
 These tools however only give a general insight in regards to the current collective and individual country emission reductions.
 They do not give insight in regards on the emission reductions offered per country, for each measure proposed in the NDC.

-As of 31 March 2020, 186 parties (185 countries plus the European Union) had communicated their first NDCs to the United Nations Framework Convention on Climate Change Secretariat.
-A report by the UN stated in 2020 that: "the world is way off track in meeting this target at the current level of nationally determined contributions."
+The third round of NDCs contain targets for 2035.
+Officially, the submission deadline was set for February 2025.
+However, most countries submit their commitments late, meaning that as of 25 February 2026, 133 countries had submitted a new NDC..

 The Sustainable Development Goal 13 on climate action has an indicator related to NDCs for its second target: Indicator 13.2.1 is the "Number of countries with nationally determined contributions, long-term strategies, national adaptation plans, strategies as reported in adaptation communications and national communications".

+Components

+Multiple civil society organizations use the NDC declarations to track coverage of different kinds of interventions as part of the NDC process.
+One of the most exhaustive of these, is the Climate Action Tracker, which evaluates the effectiveness of the proposed policies.

+Just transition

+A review of NDCs by the World Resource Institute in April 2025 found that the number of NDCs with the "just transition" commitment increased from 1 in 2015 (South Africa) to 66 in April 2025.
+For example, in the Nationally Determined Contribution for Chile, the "social" pillar of action includes multiple elements of a just transition, including a focus on minimizing impact of the economic changes on marginalized groups, including a governance mechanism that includes trade unions and community members alongside government and companies.